Electronic Communications Act 2000

 The United Kingdom government had come to the conclusion that encryption, encryption services and electronic signatures would be important to e-commerce in the UK.

 By 1999, however, only the security services still hankered after key escrow.
 So a "sunset clause" was put in the bill.
 The Electronic Communications Act 2000 gave the Home Office the power to create a registration regime for encryption services.
 This was given a five-year period before it would automatically lapse, which eventually happened in May 2006.

+The act implemented the Electronic Signatures Directive 1999, which member states had until 19 July 2001 to bring into local effect.
+The act was adopted into the Regulation of Investigatory Powers Act 2000.